 What causes hand swelling during exercise?
-I walk several times a week, and my fingers get puffy to the point that I can't get my rings off.
+I walk several times a week, and my fingers get so puffy that I can't get my rings off.

 Answer From Edward R. Laskowski, M.D.

-Hand swelling during exercise is a fairly common problem.
-The cause isn't completely clear, but hand swelling appears to be a result of the way your body and blood vessels respond to the increased energy demands of your muscles during exercise.
+Hand swelling during exercise is common.
+The cause isn't completely clear.
+It appears to result from the way your body and blood vessels react to the higher energy needs of your muscles during exercise.

-Exercise increases blood flow to your heart and lungs, as well as to the muscles you're working.
-This can reduce blood flow to your hands, making them cooler.
-In turn, the blood vessels in your hands may react by opening wider — which could lead to hand swelling.
+During exercise, more blood flows to your heart and lungs and to the muscles you're working.
+Less blood may flow to your hands, making them cooler.
+The blood vessels in your hands may react by opening wider.
+This could lead to hand swelling.

-There's no proven way to prevent or reduce most exercise-related hand swelling, but these tips may help ease discomfort:
+There's no proven way to prevent or reduce most exercise-related hand swelling.
+But these tips may help ease trouble:

-- Remove your rings and loosen your watchband before exercise.
+- Take off your rings and loosen your watchband before exercise.

-- Perform occasional forward and backward arm circles during exercise.
+- Circle your arms forward and backward at times during exercise.

-- Stretch your fingers wide and then make fists several times during exercise.
+- Stretch your fingers wide, make fists and raise your hands higher than your heart several times during exercise.